Business Email Attachment Courtesies

 You make a new contact and start sending random email attachments.
 You mean well.
 After all, you want them to have all your information and know everything about you.

 Unfortunately, potential partners could view this approach as inconsiderate (maybe even spammy).
-A recipient could think of this approach in personal emails as stalky, but that’s another discussion.
+A recipient might perceive this approach in personal emails as stalky, but that’s a separate discussion.

-You could reformat your hard drive and erase all your files too.
+You could also reformat your hard drive and erase all your files.
 But you don’t do that, do you?
 Enter knowledge, understanding, and professional courtesy.

 For example, what if your contact has their email sent to their cell phone?
 Would those files eat up their data or storage allowances?
 What if their inbox has limitations (file or quota), causing subsequent emails to bounce?